-If you feel that either your landlord or your tenant isn’t living up to their legal or contractual obligations, don’t take the law into your own hands.
+However, insurance can't fix every problem.
+If you feel that either your landlord or your tenant isn’t living up to their legal or contractual responsibilities, don’t take the law into your own hands.

 As a tenant

-Make a complaint directly to your landlord.
+Make a complaint directly to your landlord if you don't think they're meeting their responsibilities.
 You can do it verbally or via a formal letter outlining the problems.

 If that fails, make a complaint to your MP, councillor or tenant panel.

 You can contact your council to report problems with your landlord as a last resort.